darrenldl/oali/README.md

   - If you are using **Single system partition + USB key**

     - then you need to have a single system partition ready somewhere, and a USB key.
       The USB key will be automatically partitioned, during which the partition table will be wiped

 #### Space requirement

-- USB key
+- USB key (if needed)

   - 1 GiB USB drive will be very sufficient